mobiletoly/moviex-backend/README.md

 ```

 to run PostgreSQL with default login "postgres" and password "postgres" on port 5432. also
-`init.sql` will be executed and `moviex` database with some initial data will be
+`init.sql.gz` will be executed and `moviex` database with some initial data will be
 created.

 Note that while we have a single database for a multiple microservices, but our database has few